arborx/ArborX/docs/build.md

 ## Manual installation

 The dependencies may be installed using [Spack](https://github.com/spack/spack) package manager, or manually.
+Of note:
-Of note, the `cxxstandard` option in Kokkos must be set to `c++14` or later.
+- the `cxxstandard` Kokkos option must be set to `c++14` or later
+- the list of backends supported by ArborX will be set to the ones provided by the Kokkos

 Once the dependencies are installed, configure ArborX:
 - Add `-DCMAKE_PREFIX_PATH="$KOKKOS_DIR"`